fillmember/fOSC/README.md

 I'd love to know all the comment / commitment / love / hate… on this tiny tool.
 Please e-mail me if you happens to be in one of above conditions.
 Thank you.

-## Install & Require
+## Install
 Download, and extract.
-Put the folder into: ~/Library/Preferences/MAXON/CINEMA 4D R1x_xxxxxxx/plugins
+Put the folder into:

-Tested and OK on R14.
-Probably on R13.
+~/Library/Preferences/MAXON/CINEMA 4D R1x_xxxxxxx/plugins

-Should be OK with R15?
+Tested on R14.

 ## Features:
 1. A container for generated nulls.